fluese/layerMapping/README.md

 3. FreeSurfer (tested with v7.3.2: https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall)
 4. MATLAB (tested with R2022a)
 5. MP2RAGE-related-scripts (https://github.com/JosePMarques/MP2RAGE-related-scripts)
-6. Tools for NIfTI and Analyze image format (https://www.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image)
+6. Tools for NIfTI and Analyze image (https://www.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image)
 7. Custom MATLAB scripts (weightedAverage and removeBackgroundnoise)

 ## Brief instructions for use
 This script requires whole brain MP2RAGE data organized according to BIDS.
 The script expects the first and second inversion, the T1 weighted data as well as the T1 map.
 You can make use of a high resolution MP2RAGE slab additionally.
 The slab will be merged into the whole brain volume automatically and used for further processing.
 To make use of a high resolution slab, the slab needs to be acquired as the second run in a session (or at least named as if it were acquired in the same session).

-In the subsection "set parameters" of the setup section below, you need to specify the folder to the BIDS directory and the label of the subject you want to process.
+In the subsection "set parameters" of the setup section, you need to specify the folder to the BIDS directory and the label of the subject you want to process.
 This can be done in multiple ways.
 First, specify the path and file in the script directly.
 Secondly, when the script is called the next two inputs are for the subject ID and path to the BIDS directory, respectively.
 Lastly, if all is left empty, the user will be asked to specify a subject ID and the full path to the BIDS directory at the beginning of the script.

 Example use (Case 1):
 python3 layerMapping.py aaa /path/to/BIDS/data/